Premium Bond prize rate cut to 4%

 When to buy Premium Bonds

-If you’re tempted by the increased rate, there’s one very important rule you need to know about.
+There’s one very important rule you need to know about Premium Bonds.
 Your money needs to have been held in Premium Bonds for a full month before it’s entered into a draw.

-That means this December draw will only be for anyone who saves prior to the end of October 2024.
+That means this December draw will only be for anyone who saves prior to the end of October 2024. and the January draw will be for anyone who has saved before the end of November 2024.
 It also means it makes sense to deposit money right at the end of a month than at any other time.

 How to buy Premium Bonds

-You buy PBs from NS&I website or over the phone at a cost of £1 each, but you have to buy at least £25 worth.
+You buy Premium Bonds from the NS&I website or over the phone at a cost of £1 each, but you have to buy at least £25 worth.
 You have to be over 16 years old to buy Premium Bonds for yourself.
 If you are buying them for children, the account will be held by the parents/legal guardians until the child reaches 16.

 1. It’s all based on luck.
 Even with the full 50k it’s not certain you will win anything for months.
 It’s just more likely you’ll win compared to someone with just 1k invested.